 The term "flipped classroom" refers to a method for delivering instruction.
 A "normal" class is often characterized by content delivery (lecture) during class time, and students practicing at home (homework, exercises, etc).
-A flipped classroom is upside down: content delivery happens at home – usually via recorded lectures seen in Blackboard – and that frees up classroom time to do other things (role plays, student questions, review, scenarios, groupwork, etc).
+A flipped classroom is upside down: content delivery happens at home – usually via recorded lectures seen in Canvas – and that frees up classroom time to do other things (role plays, student questions, review, scenarios, group work, etc).

-You do not need fancy equipment, or even any expensive software to make this happen.
-Certainly Camtasia (software that makes a movie of what's on your computer screen, while also recording your voice) is one option, but it costs over $100.
-The free alternative is to use the native ability of PowerPoint to capture your audio onto the slides, and then use free software to convert your PPT into a movie file that will play within Blackboard.
+You do not need fancy equipment or even any expensive software to make this happen.
+Certainly, Camtasia (software that makes a movie of what's on your computer screen, while also recording your voice) is one option, but it costs over $100.
+The free alternative is to use the native ability of PowerPoint to capture your audio onto the slides, and then use free software to convert your PPT into a movie file that will play within Canvas.
 One thing you will need is a microphone (usually webcams have microphones built into them, as do most laptops).

 How to Record and Upload your Lecture

 - Click "record slide show."
 A popup will come; leave the default setting for starting with the first slide.
 If asked about "linking" to your narration/audio files, do not choose to "link" the audio.
 We want the audio embedded within the PowerPoint.

 - Click "start recording", and simply click to advance the slides as usual.
 Be cautious that you do not talk while clicking – it may be best to pause for a second before clicking for the next slide, and pause another moment after the next slide loads.